manthanugemuge/youtube-thumbnail-downloader/README.md

 # Youtube Thumbnail Downloader
-A Simple Aplication to download Youtube thumnbnail from any link of specific Video provided.
+A Simple Application to download Youtube thumnbnail from any link of specific Video provided.

 ## About Project